whaynes/STCW23/jekyll/assessments/Deck/OICNW-2-1B.md

 ### Condition

-{{ "In daylight, on a vessel, a full mission ship simulator, or in a laboratory using a visual test (paper or projection), or using approved laboratory equipment." | markdownify }}
+In daylight, on a vessel, a full mission ship simulator, or in a laboratory using a visual test (paper or projection), or using approved laboratory equipment.

 ### Performance requirement